 In this digital world, most of the people are not away from digital devices starting from mobile phones to cloud servers.
 How do people use all these gadgets securely?
 And what makes people use them securely.
-If you press the word ‘security’, One thing always stands first, that is authentication.
-You may need to prove your identity before using it if there is any authentication is in place.
+If you press the word ‘security’, One thing always stands first, which is authentication.
+You may need to prove your identity before using it if there is any authentication in place.
 Now you have got me what I mean.
-The ‘password’, the most common way of authentication till today.
-And, do you know an interesting thing, this is one of the most vulnerable things that hackers are always interested in.
-Various studies showed that attacks against passwords are kept increasing year after year.
+The ‘password’ is the most common way of authentication till the day.
+And, do you know an interesting thing?
+This is one of the most vulnerable things that hackers are always interested in.
+Various studies showed that attacks against passwords kept increasing year after year.
 In support of that, many popular companies like Microsoft, Google, Apple, and many more started encouraging password-less logins.
-Some of you may wonder when I say ‘password-less login’ and several questions may arise, how secure is that, how does it work, how reliable is that?
+Some of you may wonder when I say ‘password-less login,’ and several questions may arise, how secure is that, how does it work, and how reliable is that?
 And maybe even more.
 It’s quite obvious to think so.
 Let’s see five such best password alternatives to use.

 This article takes you to such five best password alternatives that you can set up for login:

 Table of Contents

 1. Multi-Factor Authentication: